dogweather/schema-dot-org/README.md

 end
 ```

-...and this in an `ERB` template:
+...and this in a template:

 ```html
 <%= @public_law %>
 ```

-...you'll get this in the generated HTML:
+...you'll get this HTML:

 ```html
 <script type="application/ld+json">